Bohol: Philippine-American War (1899-1902)

 By April 17 the Task Force was poised to strike in Ginopolan.
 The bulk of the Japanese force was destroyed and beaten in the ten days of action.
-Bohol was officially declared liberated on May 25, 1945, by Major General William H. Arnold, Commander of the American Division.
+Bohol was officially declared liberated on 25 May 1945, by Major General William H. Arnold, Commander of the Americal Division.
 About this time, most officers and men of the Bohol Area Command had been processed by units of the Eighth United States Army.

-On May 31, 1945, the Bohol Area Command was officially deactivated upon orders of Lt.
+On 31 May 1945, the Bohol Area Command was officially deactivated upon orders of Lt.
 General Robert L. Eichelberger, Commanding General of the Eighth United States Army, together with the regular and constable troops of the Philippine Commonwealth Army, Philippine Constabulary, and the Boholano guerrillas.

 During the Second Battle of Bohol from March to August 1945, Filipino troops of the 3rd, 8th, 83rd, 85th and 86th Infantry Division of the Philippine Commonwealth Army and 8th Constabulary Regiment of the Philippine Constabulary captured and liberated the island province of Bohol and helped the Boholano guerrilla fighters and U.S. liberation forces defeat the Japanese Imperial forces under General Sōsaku Suzuki.